This guide is a how-to for streaming using a 3rd party software such as OBS, and many of these instructions may also be applied to other software.

 Due to Apple dropping 32bit application support in Catalina, and certain previously documented applications not being updated with 64bit support, this guide was updated to recommend newer software options which will work with all OS's.

 Ensure that you are running the latest version of rekordbox, that your drivers and firmware are up-to-date, and that your broadcast software is current as well.

 There is just one extra tool necessary for us Mac users:

-With your DDJ connected and powered-on, open Applications > Utilities > Audio MIDI Setup - if the Audio Devices window is not visible, click Window > Show Audio Devices.
+Open Applications > Utilities > Audio MIDI Setup - if the Audio Devices window is not visible, click Window > Show Audio Devices.